 How to set up an apple washing bin

 This activity is a simple set up and design, but it packs a whole lot of meaning, learning, and value.

 In my 28 qt storage bin, I set a bag of apples.
 I’d just bought these from the grocery store so none had the quintessential “one toddler bite” out of them… yet.

 I also added a second bin (shoe box sized) full of clean water.
 This would be our “washing” area.
 I also made sure each sponge and brush was clean, since we planned to actually eat these apples later.

 Check out Playing Preschool: Busy Toddler’s 190-day at-home activities program

-I didn’t just set down some apples and tell my kids to get to work.
-I SOLD them on this idea!
+I didn’t set down some apples and tell my kids to get to work.
+Kids and activities can be a bit like asking a cat to participate in something.
+It must be their idea or on their terms.
+Hence, I really sold them on this idea!

 “We NEED to wash the apples!
 They’re so dirty!
 We’ve got to get them clean, but I don’t have time.
 Can you do it?!
 Can you clean the apples?!”

-- Crayon Resist Apple Art – Munchkins and Moms
+- Crayon Resist Apple Art – Play Teach Repeat

 - Apple Dot to Dot – Days with Grey